 Tenants who have a tenancy agreement are protected by the terms of this agreement until it expires.
 Similarly, tenants who do not have an agreement are protected by a default six-month tenancy term and cannot be evicted during the initial six months of the tenancy unless you can show that they have breached a significant term of the agreement by, for example, failing to pay rent.
 If your tenant's contract has expired and has not been replaced by a new fixed term contract, you do not need a reason to begin eviction proceedings and the tenant will have no defence to the proceedings if the matter is heard in court.

 If the notice to quit period has passed and the tenant is still in the property you need to apply for a court order.
-Unless you have experience of legal procedures, you should instruct a solicitor at this stage.
+You should instruct a solicitor at this stage.

-Your solicitor will serve a civil bill on your tenant.
+Your solicitor will normally write to the tenant first, explaining that you intend to take legal action if they do not vacate If the tenant doesn't leave, the solicitor will serve a civil bill on your tenant.
 This bill should include your grounds for seeking possession of the property; any claim for outstanding rent or damages and it should indicate whether you are seeking costs from the tenant if you are successful in court.
 If the tenant is periodic and there is no fixed term agreement in place you do not need to have grounds to begin eviction proceedings.

 The tenant has 21 days to respond and can file an intention to defend.
 The case will be allocated a hearing date at the County Court which has jurisdiction in the area in which the property is located.
 Whether the case is defended or not, you or your agent must attend the court hearing to put forward your case.